RodrigoAlzola/RodrigoAlzola.github.io/2_Halo_Detector.md

 Caption: Manual mesurment halos.

 **Methods and Materials:**
-This project requires: hardware/software engineering, computer vision, biotechnology and product design.
+This project requires knowledge in hardware/software engineering, computer vision, biotechnology and product design.
 The principal materials for this product were:
 - Raspberry Pi
 - RGB LED strips